vivaxgen/MicroHaps/README.md

 * SNP-based variant calling which output ordinary VCF file, based on [vivaxGEN NGS-Pipeline](https://github.com/vivaxgen/ngs-pipeline).
-  Consult its separate [documentation](muhaps_pipeline/README.rst) for more information and how to use it.

 ## Installation on local devices and HPCs